-E-mail services for the CSE department are provided by Google and managed by OEC (see who-does-what).
+E-mail services for the CSE department are provided by Google and managed by OEC or ITS depending in who you are and what year you started:

-Please see Getting started with Google apps for Engineering for details on using your Google Apps account.
+- Engineering ("@eng") accounts: Getting started with Google apps for Engineering

 "@cs" E-mail aliases